Kalaheo High School

 Kalāheo High School is a public high school in Kailua CDP, City and County of Honolulu, Hawaiʻi, United States, on the island of Oʻahu.

-The school building opened as an intermediate school in 1966, but was repurposed as a high school in 1973.
+The school building opened as Kalāheo Intermediate School in 1966, but was repurposed as a high school in 1973.
 The school mascot is the Mustang, and the school colors are blue and orange.
 Some graduating classes have had all blue or all orange graduation gowns and caps.

 The campus has the glazed ceramic tile sculpture Spirit of the Koʻolaus by Claude Horan.

+Academics

+As of 2024, the school is ranked #3,067 nationally and #9 in the state on US News & World Report.

+Per the Board of Education, the school requires a total of 24 credits to graduate.
+These are six credits in electives, four credits in English, four credits in social studies, three credits in mathematics, three credits in science, two credits in either a foreign language, fine arts, or a Career and Technical pathway, one credit in physical education, and half a credit in health.

+For dual-credit, the school offers Advanced Placement (AP) classes.
+As of the 2021-2022 school year, 51% of students took the AP Exam, with a 34% passing rate.

+Extracurricular activities

+As of the 2024-2025 school year, the school has a total of 21 clubs.
+Notable organization-based clubs include CyberPatriot, International Committee of the Red Cross, Key Club, National Honors Society, and Model United Nations.
+Notable clubs based on topics include art and photo, artificial intelligence, bubble tea, chess, Dungeons & Dragons (D&D), esports, film, hiking, newspaper, lacrosse, mathletes, Model United Nations, japanese culture, and surfing.

 Notable alumni

+Listed alphabetically by last name (year of graduation):